 Surprisingly, stunning discoveries had been made and the 5-Element Theory was born:

-South: In China, it was always warmer in this region as in others.
-Therefore, it was concluded this section must the FIRE-ELEMENT
+South: In China, it was always warmer in this region than in others.
+Therefore, it was concluded this sector must contain the FIRE-ELEMENT

-North: As North is located on the opposite side of the compass as South and energy always flows from top to bottom like a river, this sections became the WATER-ELEMENT
+North: As North is located on the opposite side of the compass as South and energy always flows from top to bottom like a river, this section became the WATER-ELEMENT

 East: The East side of China was occupied by lush forest and all the farming activities came from here.
 Therefore, it was determined that this region is the WOOD-ELEMENT

 Finally, the Ta-Ji Model of the Yin-Yang Principle was also adopted into this model.
-All uneven numbers are Yang based and considered to be Heaven (Top) and the even numbers are Yin based which is the Earth.
-With some complicated mathematical formulas the Emperor Fu-Xi transformed the dots into solid and broken line formations.
-These line formations reflect the 6 different kinds of Yin/Yang:
+All uneven numbers are Yang-based and considered to be heaven (top), and the even numbers are Yin-based, which is earth.
+With some complicated mathematical formulas, Fu-Xi transformed the dots into solid and broken line formations.
+These line formations reflect the six different kinds of yin and yang:

 100% Yin in its form